 File structures can differ for a given year from the general structure described above.
 See below for specifics.

-File Structure of the 2016 NIS
+File Structure of the NIS Beginning with 2016 Data

 File Structure of the 2015 NIS